rsocket/rsocket/Protocol.md

 ### Framing Format

-When using a transport protocol providing framing, the ReactiveSocket frame is simply encapsulated into the transport protocol messages directly.
+When using a transport protocol providing framing, the RSocket frame is simply encapsulated into the transport protocol messages directly.

 ```
     +-----------------------------------------------+
-    |                ReactiveSocket Frame          ...
+    |                RSocket Frame          ...
     |
     +-----------------------------------------------+
 ```

-When using a transport protocol that does not provide compatible framing, the Frame Length MUST be prepended to the ReactiveSocket Frame.
+When using a transport protocol that does not provide compatible framing, the Frame Length MUST be prepended to the RSocket Frame.

 ```
      0                   1                   2